-To support this vision, all students from Year 8 are required to bring their own laptop, selected from a range of recommended models which are described in more detail on the College website.
+To support this vision, all students from Year 8 are required to bring their own laptop, selected from a range of recommended models.
 This environment where there is one computer of comparable functionality to each student is known as 1:1 Computing.
 This is different from a Bring Your Own Device (BYOD) programme where students can bring whatever computer they already own to class.

 This will obviously differ from class to class and teacher to teacher.
 Some subjects lend themselves to using a computer more naturally than others.
 All teachers will have been provided ongoing professional development and implementation time to allow them to feel confident in teaching a class of students with a laptop each.